whouey/IndexTracker/README.md

 For making a living nowadays, investments had been a must-have skill.
 However, the enormous amount of information makes it a hard time to investigate.

-As a practice of data engineering, as well as a research in finance instruments, this project is aim to the most significant and well-known subject in stock market of **Taiwan**, **Taiwan Capitalization Weighted Stock Index** (**TAIEX** in short) and the derivatives of the index.
+As a practice of data engineering, as well as a research in finance instruments, this project is aim to the most significant and well-known subject in stock market of **Taiwan**, **Taiwan Capitalization Weighted Stock Index** (**TAIEX** in short) and the derivatives of the index, and try to find the relationship between them.

 This project collects open data from official organizations and reliable 3rd party services that provides relating data.
 And then run ETL jobs, generates aggregation data and loads it into database for inspection eventually.
 Moreover, the whole infrastructure is cloud_based, and triggered automatically by schedule.